lucidogen/lucy-three/README.md

 ## Scene API

-Look at the examples in 'examples' to get an idea of Scene definition.
+Look at the examples in 'examples' to get an idea of Scene definitions.

 ## Installation